ElectricDrillStudios/AstraRpgHealthDocs/DocFx/MD/workflows/lifesteal.md

 > [!NOTE]
 > If **Step** mode is selected but no step is configured, the system falls back to **Final** damage.
 The inspector displays a warning to indicate this condition.

+> [!IMPORTANT]
+> **Step** mode reads the per-step damage trace, which is opt-in and **off by default in release builds** (see [Damage Step Trace](package-configuration.md#damage-step-trace)).
+If you ship step-based lifesteal in a release build, set **Damage Step Trace** to `Always` in `AstraHealthConfigSO`.
+Otherwise the trace is unavailable at runtime: a one-time console warning is logged and step-based lifesteal falls back to the **Final** damage amount.
+In the editor and development builds the trace is on by default, so Step mode works out of the box there.

 ## Lifesteal and Ownership

 By default, lifesteal credits the entity that literally dealt the damage — the damage performer.
 This is straightforward for most entities, but it breaks down once an entity is composed of several owned sub-entities.
 Consider a `Spaceship` entity (`EntityCore` + `EntityStats` for armor and speed and `EntityHealth` for HP) with a `Primary Weapon` child entity of its own (`EntityCore` + `EntityStats` for bullet damage and a lifesteal stat).
 When the weapon fires, the weapon — not the ship — is the damage performer, so a lifesteal stat configured on the ship would never trigger: the ship never dealt the damage, only its weapon did.